SophieP21/FINAL_EPIC_HACK_PROJECT/Kerberoasting/environment-setup.md

 Before deploying, change the default passwords in `main.tf`:
 - Search for `P@ssw0rd123!ChangeMe`
 - Replace with your own strong passwords
-- Do not commit these passwords to GitHub

 ## Terraform Configuration Files